SanjanPiya/AppRTC-iOS/README.md

     - if server not reachable print message (generally print response messages somewhere in a status field)

 ##Done
+- 2016-09-29    - app goes in stand-by mode after some time during video broadcast
+                - app goes in stand-by mode and closes websocket
+                - websocket stays online when app goes in to background - also when no active video connectino
+- "waiting for answer" does not disappear (should be removed)
 - 2016-09-15    - calling the phone - video does not appear instantly (after a shake it comes)
                 - calling from the phone - video appears full and after shake the small vindow comes too
                 - miniLocalVideoDoesNotAppear / RemoteVideo does not appear